fkirmani/diffimageml/README.md

-# sprint-diffimage-ml
+# diffimageml
-scrum sprint for ML transient detection/classification in difference images
+Applying machine learning for transient detection/classification in difference images.

 Product Goal: a general-purpose difference image analysis pipeline that can identify multiply-imaged transients using machine learning.